Optimal queue-size scaling in switched networks: Related works

-For a generic switched network, our policy induces average total queue size that scale linearly with the {\em rank} of $\hull{\sS}$, {under the diffusion scaling}.
-This is in contrast to the best known bounds, such as those for maximum weight policy, where the average queue-size scales as $N$, under the diffusion scaling.
-Therefore, whenever the {\em rank} of $\hull{\sS}$ is smaller than $N$ (the number of queues), our policy provides tighter bounds.
+For a generic switched network, our policy induces average total queue size that scale linearly with the \textit{rank} of $\hull{\sS}$, {under the diffusion scaling}.
+This is in contrast to the best-known bounds, such as those for maximum weight policy, where the average queue-size scales as $N$, under the diffusion scaling.
+Therefore, whenever the \textit{rank} of $\hull{\sS}$ is smaller than $N$ (the number of queues), our policy provides tighter bounds.
 Under our policy, queue sizes admit exponential tail bounds.
-The bound on the distribution of queue sizes under our policy leads to an explicit characterization of the tail exponent, which is optimal for {a wide range of single-hop switched networks, including input-queued switches and the independent-set model of wireless networks.}
+The bound on the distribution of queue sizes under our policy leads to an explicit characterization of the tail exponent, which is optimal for {a wide range} of single-hop switched networks, including input-queued switches and the independent-set model of wireless networks, {when the underlying interference graph is perfect}.